michaelwiel/hacking_medphys_R_part2/hack_mp_part2.md

 ### Fixing the column names
 Reading the Excel-File with the function `read_xls` from the package `readxl` gives a decent first result.
 A few things should be changed though in order to work with the data properly.
-The variable names (column titles) should follow the following convention^[[Social Science Computing Cooperative - Naming Variables](https://sscc.wisc.edu/sscc/pubs/DWE/book/4-2-naming-variables.html)]:
+The variable names (column titles) should adhere to the following convention^[[Social Science Computing Cooperative - Naming Variables](https://sscc.wisc.edu/sscc/pubs/DWE/book/4-2-naming-variables.html)]:

 > * Use only lower case.
 > * Use the underscore, "_" as a replacment for spaces to separate words (called __snake coding__).